 An alternative to tile would be vinyl flooring.
 Highly resistant to mold, mildew, and moisture, this easy-to-maintain flooring can offer many benefits to your rental property.

 Durable and beautiful, hardwood is the highest-quality flooring you can offer your tenants.

 Although expensive to purchase and install, hardwood is a long-lasting material that is very high-end looking.
 It is also a natural insulator to offer a warmer feel than tile.
 You may even choose to purchase engineered hardwood flooring as it is less likely to be affected by humidity within the home or due to weather.

 This type of flooring will definitely add value to your rental home and possibly increase your rent payments to become more competitive in the current market.

-It is important to note, however, that hardwood floor can be damaged by furniture, rough shoes, or even pets in the form of scratching, which can be costly to repair.
+However, it is important to note that hardwood floors can be damaged by furniture, rough shoes, or even pets in the form of scratching, which can be costly to repair.

-As people increasingly attempt to do better by the environment, it is only natural that green flooring options would become more readily available.
+As people increasingly attempt to do better for the environment, it is only natural that green flooring options will become more readily available.
 Here are two of the most common choices right now:

-Inexpensive, easy to maintain, and having the ability to be stained in different colors to suit your design needs, concrete offers a very green option for flooring.
+Inexpensive, easy to maintain, and able to be stained in different colors to suit your design needs, concrete offers a very green option for flooring.